FOSSEE/sees/ult/ult_4/script.rst

 ..
 R5

-Let us view the contents of both the files side-by-side
+Now, let us view the contents of both these files side-by-side.

 ..
 L5
 ::